 These rules apply to US based organizations who wish to operate in EU countries:

 “It’s the intent that matters.”
-GDPR is not anti-data collection; it is anti-data theft.
-Processing personal data without the consent of the subject amounts to non-compliance.
+GDPR is not anti-data collection; it regulates the lawful, fair, and transparent processing of personal data across its entire lifecycle from collection and storage to use and deletion.
 You can avoid legal complications by providing sufficient justifications for processing that include:

 - You have the consent of the subject